-Starting at the age of 6, Memphis born music producer, singer and rapper K. Le Da’Vincci, born Christopher Forest on May 25, 1984, was introduced early to a life of music.
+Starting at the age of 6, Memphis born music producer, singer and rapper K. Le Da’Vincci, born Christopher Forest, was introduced early to a life of music.

 Since the beginning, it was clear that music would be in K. Le’s future starting with his grandfather, Beale Street music legend Earl Forest, the man behind the infamous “Beale Streeters,” an informal group of friends formed in the early 50’s who played on each other’s recordings and included music stars B.B.
 King, Bobby Bland, Johnny Ace, Junior Parker, and Rosco Gordon.

 Influenced by his grandfather, his father, who was a keyboardist musician himself, his older brother and other musicians in his family, Christopher Forest would eventually become Kazpale “K. Le” Da’Vincci.

 The name “K. Le,” pronounced “Kay-Lee,” originated from the shortening of “Kazpale,” pronounced “Kaz-pah-lay,” which means “Gifted with many hidden talents.”

 K. Le made up his name “Kazpale” while in his 7th grade History/Geography class in middle school.
 Due to the mispronunciation of Kazpale, it was later shortened to K. Le.

 It wouldn’t be until later that the budding multi-talented artist K. Le would know his fate.

 As he grew older, K. Le Da’Vincci immersed himself within all types of music and talent as he built up a catalog of hundreds of songs.
 During his development, he would form a relationship with former music group X-Camp which, at the time, drew the attention of music mogul Russell Simmons, amongst others.

 K. Le collaborated over the span of X-Camp’s early career before the group disbanded over differences.